andreabonvini/Notes/MachineLearningRestelli/MachineLearningRestelli.md

   Posterior = \frac{Likelihood*Prior}{Normalization}
   $$

   Let's stop and think about what this means.
 In contrast to Ridge Regression , or Linear Regression in general, we have a *posterior* distribution for the model parameters that is proportional to

-    - the likelihood of the data
+  - The likelihood of the data

-    - the *prior* probability of the parameters.
+  - The prior probability of the parameters

   Here we can observe the two primary benefits of Bayesian Linear Regression: